Soniaremacha/Videogame_Sales_2024/README.md

-# 🎮 Videogame Sales 2024 - Shiny Dashboard
+# 🎮 Videogame Sales 2024 - Shiny R

 An interactive Shiny app designed to explore global video game sales from 1971 to 2024.
 This dashboard allows users to visualize trends in game sales by genre, platform, publisher, and region.